Johannes Grenzfurthner: Community work

 Together with Florian Hufsky, Leo Findeisen and Juxi Leitner, Grenzfurthner co-organized the first international conference of the pirate parties.

 Commercial work

 Grenzfurthner conceptualized and co-built a robot installation to promote the products of sex toy company Bad Dragon.
 He created an artistic online ad campaign for Cheetos.

 Personal life

 Grenzfurthner lives and works in Vienna.
+He talks about this very openly in a homestory for Austrian newspaper Der Standard.
 Grenzfurther grew up in Stockerau in rural Lower Austria and talks about it in his stand-up comedy "Schicksalsjahre eines Nerds" (2014) and his semi-autobiographical documentary film Traceroute (2016).